graysonarts/writing/poorimpulse/episode4.md

 Kyle leads them down into the small cafe in St John's Smith Square.
 They walk to the midpoint of the cafe, turn left, turn right, and are at a bright red door next to the drink fill station.
 Kyle leans over and places his eye against a small sensor in the door.

-A light turns from red to green, and the clunk of the security bolts clinking open echoes in the quite cafe.
+A light turns from red to green, and the clunk of the security bolts clinking open echoes in the quiet cafe.
 A few heads turn to look at them as they slip through the door and the bolts clink back into place.

 Through the door is a hallway with brushed aluminum walls, and lighting with a faint blue tint to it.
 There is a strong wind that blows down the tunnel, and they press against it.

-Beyond the doorway at the end of the hall, Riley sits on a counter drinking a cup of coffee and reading from a tablet device.
+Beyond the doorway, at the end of the hall, Riley sits on a counter drinking a cup of coffee and reading from a tablet device.
 He looks up as they step through the doorway.
 "More civies, Kyle?
 Jane's not going to like this."

 "Material witnesses, they need to be investigated.
 Take them into interrogation room one, and I'll be with them in a second."

 Riley puts the tablet down on the counter, hoping off, clicks his heels together and salutes Kyle.
 He turns towards Chadwick, and motions down the right corridor.
 "This way, your majesty."
 Chadwick narrows his eyes at Riley, and walks in the direction that was offered.
 Victor follows suit.

-Kyle walks down the left corridor, enter a door that says "Director of Field Operations."
+Kyle walks down the left corridor, enters a door that says "Director of Field Operations."
 Jane looks up at Kyle as he enters.
 She motions for the chair in front of her, and Kyle sits down.
 Her office is spartan with a simple metal desk, a small filing cabinet, and the same bluish lights as the hallway.
 She has a single small framed picture on her desk, but otherwise, her office is barren of anything personal.

 "Civilians?"
 She cocks her head to the side.
 "The investigators from MI5 found something.
 They believe the Zolotov brothers are involved."